readthedocs/readthedocs.org/docs/webhooks.rst

     Default: **latest**

 token
     The integration token.
-You'll find this value on the on your project's **Integrations** Admin dashboard page.
+You'll find this value on the project's **Integrations** Admin dashboard page.

 For example, the cURL command to build the ``dev`` branch, using the token